kitspace/kitspace/README.md

 ![](docs/planned.png)

+Services used are:

 - [nginx-config](https://github.com/monostable/kitnic-nginx-config) to configure Nginx to serve the frontend and all services.
 - [partinfo](https://github.com/monostable/kitnic-partinfo) for getting part information for BOMs.
 - [gitlab-config](http://github.com/monostable/kitnic-gitlab-config) configuring GitLab to be used for authentication and Git hosting.
-- [gitlab-proxy](https://github.com/monostable/kitnic-gitlab-proxy) for requests that need to access GitLab API but need any kind of added functionality like unauthenticated access or modifying projects (that need additional hooks for servicing).
+- [gitlab-proxy](https://github.com/monostable/kitnic-gitlab-proxy) for requests that need to access GitLab API but need any kind of added functionality like unauthenticated access or modifying projects (which needs additional hooks to trigger processing).

 ### Roadmap